ZupIT/ritchie-docs/content/en/Formulas/Workspaces.md

 ## How to Update?

-If you're not the only person updating the workspace (e.g: if it's a cloned repository from git) you may need to update the workspace to allow the CLI to "see" new available formulas or updates on the local machine after *pulling* the code.
+If you're not the only person updating the workspace (e.g: if it's a cloned repository from Git) you may need to update the workspace to allow the CLI to "see" the newly available formulas or updates on your local machine after *pulling* the code.

-To update a workspace, you just have to run this command:
+To update a workspace, run this command:

 ```text
 rit update workspace